Image-X-Institute/TopasOpt/README.md

 - You require a working installation of topas to run the code.
 - python3.8 or greater is required.

-## Usage
+## Usage and Documentation

-see the examples folder for worked examples
+See the examples folder for worked examples.
+Detailed documents are provided [here](put sphinx link in!)

+Detailed docu

 ## Directory Structure